 When I was in college, I was co-editor of a thrice-weekly newsletter, inexplicably called the Wind Sun News, sponsored by the Student Government.
-They instituted this publication in no small measure because the editors of The Oracle, the student newspaper, decided that political issues such American involvement in overthrowing Chile’s Allende in favor of Pinochet was more important to cover than the prosaic issue of college governance.
+They instituted this publication in no small measure because the editors of The Oracle, the student newspaper, decided that political issues such as American involvement in overthrowing Chile’s Allende in favor of Pinochet were more important to cover than the prosaic issue of college governance.

 I had a very good friend then, who I’ll call Lynn, mostly because it was her name.
 She had been kvetching about turning 20.
 It was a Wind Sun News night, when a bunch of us would work from 8 or 9 p.m. until around 2 a.m., and occasionally later.
 Normally, Lynn would be there, but her friend Pam convinced her to go out to dinner with her because she “needed” to talk to Lynn about her relationship with her boyfriend.
 It was an effective ruse because Pam apparently DID talk to her about the beau.

 Lynn came back to the office just before midnight, glum because the staff was still all around, which she assumed meant the newsletter wasn’t done.
 Except that it WAS done, since the other co-editor, Kevin, and I had hustled to do so, largely that afternoon.
 The staffers were all there to put together and celebrate Lynn’s birthday.

 At some point, around 2:30-2:45 a.m. on what was by then her actual natal day, everyone had left the office except Lynn (who fell asleep on some furniture), a Vietnam vet I’ll call Paul, who was in love with Lynn and kept staring at her, and me who kept watching him.
 Finally c.
 4 a.m., he left.
 I locked the door and slept on a chair or sofa.